RafRunner/shh/README.md

 \text{Maximum payload size (bytes)} = \frac{1920 \times 1080 \times 3}{8} = 777,560 \, \text{bytes} \approx 759 \, \text{KB}
 $

-These are approximations, as the original file name and lenghts have to be encoded, but serves as a good estimative.
+These are approximations, as the original file name and lengths have to be encoded, but serves as a good estimate.

 ## Limitations